Consensys/hyperledger-besu-ethers/README.md

 Currently, Ethers.js version 5 is used as it is more module making it easier to extend the transaction serialization and parsing.
 See Richard's blog on [Beta Release: ethers.js v5](https://blog.ricmoo.com/beta-release-ethers-js-v5-59d0db222d7b) for more details.

 For regression testing purposes, ethers version 4 is also installed in the devDependencies.
-This uses a npm alias which is available from npm version 6.9.0.
+This uses an npm alias which is available from npm version 6.9.0.
 See (this)[https://stackoverflow.com/a/56495895/3144809] Stack Overflow answer for more information.
 ```bash
 npm i ethers-4@npm:ethers@4.0.33
 ```